What is Typhoidal Salmonella?

 Typhoidal Salmonella refers to a group of diseases caused specifically by the Salmonella enterica serotypes Typhi and Paratyphi.
 These bacteria are responsible for typhoid fever and paratyphoid fever, which are serious systemic infections.

-Symptoms usually appear 1-3 weeks after exposure and may include:
+Symptoms usually appear one to three weeks after exposure and may include:

 - High fever